BreakingBytes/breakingbytes.github.io/content/Climbing-life-lessons-risk.md

 ![Snake Dike The Dike](images/P2010029.JPG)

-All the rest of the pitches juggy and positive but super runout with just a single bolt every 60 feet or so.
+All the rest of the pitches are juggy and positive but super runout with just a single bolt every 60 feet or so.
 Some of the pitches have zero bolts!
 But every so often you come across a pair of bolts that look like an anchor, that are for shorter ropes.
 Knowing where to belay is part of route finding that can speed up your climb, and